 - A combo of the above

-NYC Moving Costs* Chart
+NYC Moving Costs

 Whether you’re going somewhere in state, out of state, or cross-country, moving out of a dense city like NYC comes with its own considerations (like street width and parking restrictions, for starters).
 Here’s how your different moving options stack up against each other in terms of price, pros, and cons.